ether/ueberDB/README.md

    request including the changes which should include **1 new and 3 modified files**.
 1. Once merged we really need you to be on top of maintaining your code.

-## Dropped Databases and Why.

-* MongoDB was dropped due to an API break in the client.

 ## License